patricklafrance/wmfnext-shell/README.md

 }
 ```

 The `AuthenticationBoundary` component is using the `useIsAuthenticated()` hook to determine if a user is authenticated or not.
-Alternatively, the `useSession()` hook could also be used but it isn't necessary as the component doesn't need additional information from the session.
+Alternatively, the `useSession()` hook could also be used but it isn't necessary as the component don't need additional information from the session.

-By wrapping the root layout with a pathless route bound to `<AuthenticationBoundary />`, only authenticated users will have access to the module routes that are not hoisted.
+By wrapping the root layout with the `<AuthenticationBoundary />` element, only authenticated users will have access to the module routes that are not hoisted.

 👉 Clear the session and navigate to any route protected by the authentication boundary.
 You should be redirected to the login page.

-There might be times when you'll want to access the session outside of a React scope.
-Since the runtime has access the current user session you can do so from the runtime API.
+To conclude this section... there might be times when you'll want to access the user session object outside of a React scope.
+Since the runtime has access to the current user session, you can pass around the runtime instance and retrieve the session from the runtime API at any given time.

 ```tsx
 // remote-1 - register.tsx